pseudonymous/better-better-booru/README.md

 Changelog
 ----------
+* Version ?.?:
+ * Added a preferences tab for options directly related to how the script works.
+ * Added a help tab for information not well suited to other tabs or tooltips.
+ * Added a "manage cookies" option to allow the improved hiding of various notices.
+ * Added a "bypass api" option to allow automatic handling of the API features for users for that log out regularly.
+ * Added an "image drag scrolling" option to allow for finer control over the position/scrolling of an image via click and drag control.
+ * Added an "auto-scroll image" option to allow for automatic positioning of images/flash upon opening a page.
+ * Added an "override account settings" option to allow logged out settings to override account settings when logged in.
+ * Added a "track new posts" option for providing an easy method of keeping track of new posts.
+ * Added a backup/restore section for importing and exporting a user's settings.
+ * Added a status message for indicating when information is being requested from Danbooru.
+ * Added a tag editor window for easier tag editing.
+ * Upgraded the border options to support adding/deleting tag borders, arranging borders by priority, changing outline styles, individual enabling/disabling, and previewing.
+ * Upgraded image resizing to allow for resizing by window width and height in addition to Danbooru's current resizing by width only.
+There are now two links for resizing images in the post sidebar's options section and a "resize image mode" option added to the settings to allow a choice in how the automatic image resizing works.
+ * Updated to support Danbooru's intro page.
+ * Updated to support toddlercon being added to the censored/hidden tag list.
+ * Updated "thumbnail count" to support the notes post listing.
+ * Updated "direct downloads" to support the popular and pool post listings as was originally intended.
+ * Fixed "autohide sidebar" and "thumbnail count" support for Danbooru's tag autocompletion.
+ * Fixed the displaying of censored/hidden posts from banned artists.
+ * Removed the favorites listing link since the username list is no longer a requestable feature.
 * Version 5.4.1:
  * Fixed secondary border blank space on loading images with no primary status border.
 * Version 5.4: